Hampshire House: Interiors

 The trustees hired Dorothy Draper, an interior designer, in order to make people want to live in a building which was at some point an empty shell on one of the most visible streets.
 According to The New York Times, the rooms featured "daring contrasts of black, white and turquoise, overscale plaster carving, mirrors and glass block and extraordinary door moldings of cast clear glass".
 Draper envisioned the building as a traditional London townhouse.
 She included a small lobby, and a garden with a fountain and pool to create the atmosphere of a Georgian townhouse in Britain.
-She also designed a restaurant within the building called “The Cottage,” that soon became one of New York's well known party rooms.
+She also designed a restaurant within the building called “The Cottage,” which soon became one of New York's well-known party rooms.

 The Cottage Room

 This room was a major venue for luxurious events like wedding receptions, dinners, luncheons and other celebrations.
-There were several famous celebrations including: Bee Gees performance in 1971, Eubie Blake’s 90th birthday party, Calvin Klein’s wedding, among others.
+There were several famous celebrations including: Bee Gees performance in 1971, Eubie Blake’s 90th birthday party, Calvin Klein’s wedding,.
 The cottage completely closed in 1986.

 Publications

-The Hampshire House opened on October 16, 1937.
+Hampshire House opened on October 16, 1937.
 The New York Times ad campaign noted: “New York’s newest exclusive apartment hotel - has the entire length of Central Park as its footstool - suggests a London town house in a Hyde Park setting.”

-Hampshire House appeared in many magazines and guides of New York.
+Hampshire House appeared in many magazines and guides in New York.
 Architectural Record posted a photo of Hampshire House's lobby in January 1938.
-Lawton Mackall says: "decor by Dorothy Draper creates [the] illusion that this is [the] dining room of a fabulous country estate looking out through [the] orangerie."
-Craig Clairborne says it had "one of New York's most stylish dining rooms."
+Lawton Mackall said: "decor by Dorothy Draper creates [the] illusion that this is [the] dining room of a fabulous country estate looking out through [the] orangerie."
+Craig Clairborne said it had "one of New York's most stylish dining rooms."

 Services and amenities

-Hampshire House used to have a florist shop, and not just any florist shop: it was run by Beatrice Mann, "florist to the stars," who operated in the shop for more than 40 years.
-There was also a barber shop and beauty salon that closed as they became unnecessary.
-As the hotel was evolving to a high-end cooperative the "turndown" service became optional.
+Hampshire House used to have a florist shop—and not just any florist shop: it was run by Beatrice Mann, "florist to the stars," who operated the shop for more than 40 years.
+There were also a barber shop and beauty salon, which closed because they became unnecessary.
+As the hotel was evolving to a high-end cooperative, "turndown" service became optional.

-The Hampshire House replaced a news stand in its lobby (as seen in many hotels), to direct New York Times delivery to each resident in the co-op.
+Hampshire House replaced a newsstand in its lobby—as seen in many hotels—to direct New York Times delivery to each resident in the co-op.

-Entirely new services have been introduced like a gym, car services for residents and a pianist who plays twice a week in the lobby.
+Entirely new services have been introduced like a gym, car services for residents, and a pianist who plays twice a week in the lobby.

 Residents and guests

-Some of the residents at the Hampshire House stayed for a short time, as it also functioned as a regular hotel, while others were long-term residents.
+Some of the residents at Hampshire House stayed for a short time, as it also functioned as a regular hotel, while others were long-term residents.

 Early residents

-Some of the first residents in the building according to the New York Times, were: John Hemingway, Ann Morgan, Rodman Wanamaker 2nd, Edward H. Rice, Charles Warren, etc.

-Ray Bolger leased an apartment at the Hampshire House in 1940.
+Some of the first residents in the building, according to the New York Times included Ann Morgan, Rodman Wanamaker 2nd, Edward Rice, and Charles Warren.
+Ray Bolger leased an apartment at Hampshire House in 1940.